 For example, it’s probably a listicle if your post is about the best [your industry] tools.
 When I plug in the best tools for woodworking, I see numbered list posts.

 So you’d probably want to create something matching this style.
-You can check out how you can do this with Lasso’s high-converting list displays here.
+You can check out how to do this with Lasso’s high-converting list displays here.

 Alternatively, when I enter “hiking boots for women” into the search field, I only see eCommerce sites.
 So, your chances of ranking for that term with an article will be difficult.